Healthdirect Free Australian health advice you can count on.

 • sore and infected skin

-• hand injury from repetitive use
+• hand injuries from repetitive use

 • a hair ball that requires surgical removal (for those who chew or eat the pulled hair)